 The classes enable the console application's standard input, standard output and standard error to be redirected to and from files or pipes.
 They can also timeslice the running of the console application to enable the calling application to continue processing in parallel and to enable redirected output to be processed.

 The classes come with numerous demo programs that illustrate how to use the them.
-Each demo is related to an example documented in the Examples section of the project documentation.
+Each demo is related to an example documented in the documentation.
 There is a VCL version of each demo and a few demos also have FireMonkey 2 versions as well.

 Please note that some of the demos use units and classes from the DelphiDabbler IO Utility Classes project.
 Before attempting to compile the affected demos you need to download this project and copy the required units to the